MicrosoftDocs/entra-docs/docs/identity/saas-apps/dynamic-signal-provisioning-tutorial.md

 ## Connector Limitations

-* Dynamic Signal does not support permanent user deletes from Microsoft Entra ID.
+* Dynamic Signal doesn't support permanent user deletes from Microsoft Entra ID.
 To delete a user permanently in Dynamic Signal, the operation has to be made through the Dynamic Signal admin console UI.
-* Dynamic Signal does not currently support groups.
+* Dynamic Signal doesn't currently support groups.

-## Additional resources
+## More resources

 * [Managing user account provisioning for Enterprise Apps](~/identity/app-provisioning/configure-automatic-user-provisioning-portal.md)
 * [What is application access and single sign-on with Microsoft Entra ID?](~/identity/enterprise-apps/what-is-single-sign-on.md)